Leopoldo J. Alard: Bishop

-On May 12, 1995, Alard was elected Suffragan Bishop of Texas and he was consecrated on September 9, 1995, by Presiding Bishop Edmond L. Browning at the chapel of Episcopal High School in Houston.
+On May 12, 1995, Alard was elected Suffragan Bishop of Texas and he was consecrated on September 9, 1995, with Presiding Bishop Edmond L. Browning as chief consecrator at the chapel of Episcopal High School in Houston.
 He was the first Hispanic to be elected bishop in the Episcopal Church within the United States.
 His episcopacy is noted for his role in representing the church to the Latino community and for his support for the ordination of women.
 In July 2003, he was placed in intensive care after suffering from liver disease for numerous months and resigned as suffragan bishop.
 On October 15, 2003, Alard died while awaiting a liver transplant.
 His funeral was held on October 25 at Christ Church Cathedral.